oasci/pitt-biosc1540-2024f/content/assessments/assignments/05/index.md

 **Points**: 4

--   Load the following structures into [Mol*](https://molstar.org/viewer):
+-   Load the following structures into [Mol*](https://molstar.org/viewer).
+    You may use other programs such as [PyMOL](https://pymol.org/) or [ChimeraX](https://www.cgl.ucsf.edu/chimerax/).
+    (I personally prefer ChimeraX over PyMOL.
+I suggested Mol* since it is completely web based.)
     -   The experimental structure of the protein from Q05.
     -   The predicted structure from SWISS-MODEL (`modelCIF` file).
     -   The predicted structure from AlphaFold 3 (`_model_0.cif` file).
--   Align the structures within Mol* to compare their conformations.
+-   Align the structures to compare their conformations.
 -   Take a screenshot of the aligned structures and include it in your submission.
 -   Discuss at least one key difference observed between the structures.
     This could relate to structural features such as folding patterns, active sites, or any notable deviations.

 ## Programming+